Jgales1/Jgales1/README.md

 - 👋 Hi, I’m @Jgales1
-- 👀 I’m interested in everything crossfit
+- 👀 I’m interested in everything crossfit, reading, and traveling.
 - 🌱 I’m currently learning Java FSD
 - 💞️ I’m looking to collaborate on projects and code help
 - 📫 How to reach me ...